340:40-7-12. Excluded income sources

 11. (a) To be considered an excluded vendor payment, the payment must not be made in lieu of directly paying the household back for money owed.
 Examples of vendor payments excluded as income are payments:

-(1) made by a friend, employer, agency, church, relative, or former spouse directly to a vendor for household expenses, such as writing a check to the landlord for rent;
+(1) a friend, employer, agency, church, relative, or former spouse makes directly to a vendor for household expenses, such as writing a check to the landlord for rent;

-(2) made by an employer directly to the landlord or financial institution for the household's rent or mortgage, in addition to paying regular wages;
+(2) an employer makes directly to the landlord or financial institution for the household's rent or mortgage, in addition to paying regular wages;

 (3) made to a third party instead of the household when the payment arrangement is specified in a court order or other legally binding agreement; or

-(4) allowances made by the Department of Housing and Urban Development (HUD) or by the Farmers Home Administration (FmHA) directly to mortgage holders, landlords, or utility providers.
+(4) allowances the Department of Housing and Urban Development (HUD) or the United States Department of Agriculture Rural Housing Service makes directly to mortgage holders, landlords, or utility providers.

 (b) An example of a vendor payment considered as income occurs when a court directs a non-custodial parent to pay $400 in child support to the client, but the non-custodial parent pays $200 to the client and $200 directly to the landlord for rent.
 The worker counts $400 as unearned income because the payment to the landlord was made using money owed to the household.
 When the court order directs the non-custodial parent to make a payment directly to a vendor, the payment is excluded as income.